JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 | What do you need to do? | Are you subject to expectations or policies that require you to control access to the data, restrict use of the data, or share (or not share) the data (i.e. those meant to protect participant privacy).  | Do you need to abide by expectations or policies that require you to control access to the data, restrict use of the data, or share (or not share) the data (i.e. those set by copyright terms, data use agreements, etc). |
 | What do you want to do? | With your answers to the first two questions in mind, are there data sharing-related activities that you would like to pursue (i.e. to foster openness, reproducibility, etc) that exceed what is strictly required?  | With your answers to the first two questions in mind, are what uses of shared data would you like to pursue?  |

-### 6.2.
+## 6.2.
 Sharing and Not Sharing

 The chapter on [Understanding Data Management](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_01_introduction) outlines the motivations for engaging in Good Data Management Practice.
 Many of those same motivations apply to data sharing.
-But, before delving deeper into the nuts and bolts of making data available to others, it would be prudent to address some common objects to data sharing.
+But, before delving deeper into the nuts and bolts of releasing data to others, here are some common objections to data sharing.

 ### Why not share with others?